Wake Parks You Can't Visit Anymore: Closed & Relocated Parks in Thailand

 For wakeboarding in the Chonburi/Pattaya area, the active options are Pattaya Wake Park (full cable) and Chilling Cable Ski.

 Cable wake parks require significant upfront investment (cable systems, land/water leases, obstacles, facilities) and depend heavily on consistent visitor numbers.
-Parks in tourist-dependent locations like Phuket and Koh Phangan are vulnerable to seasonal drops and external shocks like the pandemic.
+Parks in tourist-dependent locations like Phuket, Koh Phangan, and Hua Hin are vulnerable to seasonal drops and external shocks like the pandemic.
 Parks closer to population centres like Bangkok have generally fared better because they rely on local riders, not tourists.

 See our full directory of all active wake parks in Thailand at wakeparksthailand.com/wakeboarding-in-thailand.